Inner Inspiration

 of former days,

-of Northumberland and Tyneside.
+Northumberland and Tyneside.

 I love this music.

-This Line racing through the countryside,
+This Line racing through Britain,

 Intercity first class

-Gentle rocking with the chords
+Gentle rocking, the chords in harmony.

-The piano’s beauty bringing to me
+The piano’s beauty brings to me

-All that has gone before me
+All that has gone before me,

 Always alone.